 There is no doubt that the online industry has a role to play in this, with more people now betting online or via mobile than ever before.
 This trend is only going to continue, but the Back your local bookie campaign, whilst accepting this, merely want to remove the stigma surrounding betting shops and help preserve the hard work that every day people put into running these stores, like any store, and maintain some form of job security.

 Unfortunately a lot of the negative stigma surrounding these stores comes from that of Fixed Odds Betting Terminals (FOBTs).
 These are machines that allows punters to play a range of games within a short period of time.
-You are able to bet up to £100 per spin and it’s considered to be around 50% of the total profit taken from each high street store.
+You are able to bet up to £100 per spin and it’s considered to be around 50% of the total gains taken from each high street store.

 We have spoken in depth the issues surrounding FOBTs in another article, but the fact that there is such strong support to reduce the limits on these machines from £100 to £2 max per spin has undoubtedly tainted all the good that the high street stores offer.